Cratecode/intro/sections/60_continuing_cs/00_recursion_intro/README.md

 Seeing these examples, you might think that recursion is useless.
 Fear not!
 We'll take a look at some of the real-world use-cases for recursion later.
 Now that you understand the basics of what recursion is (and why it isn't always the best), let's get a bit more complicated!

 ## "Calling Upwards"

-Normally when you write code, your functions "call downwards":
+Normally, when you write code, your functions "call downwards":
 $$IMAGE Recursion-Call-Down.svg A graph of functions only pointing downwards$$

 ```js
 function main() {
     readData();